symfony/symfony-docs/components/process.rst

 :method:`Symfony\\Component\\Process\\Process::fromShellCommandline` static
 factory.

-Please note that each OS provides a different syntax for their command-lines so that it becomes your responsibility to deal with escaping and portability.
+Each operating system provides a different syntax for their command-lines, so it becomes your responsibility to deal with escaping and portability.

-To provide any variable arguments to command-line string, pass them as environment variables using the second argument of the ``run()``, ``mustRun()`` or ``start()`` methods.
+When using strings to define commands, variable arguments are passed as environment variables using the second argument of the ``run()``, ``mustRun()`` or ``start()`` methods.
 Referencing them is also OS-dependent::